Wright Air Service

 Wright Air Service is an American commuter airline based in Fairbanks, Alaska, United States.
 It was established by Al Wright and started operations in 1967.
 It is located off the east ramp near the Fairbanks International Airport.
-The president of the company was Robert Bursiel, but the company was recently bought out by a new owner in 2017.
+The president of the company was Robert Bursiel, but the company was bought out by a new owner in 2017.

 History

 Bob Bursiel, former president, started as a pilot for Wright's in 1968.
 As the company grew, more aircraft joined the fleet.
 Bursiel then became the owner of Wright's in 1982, changing the company's focus from game surveys, short fields, and Trans-Alaska Pipeline construction support, to carrying passengers and mail to the remote villages of Alaska.

 Fleet

 The Wright Air Service fleet includes the following aircraft:

 On 7 July 2020, Wright Air acquired 4 Cessna planes at Ravn Alaska's bankruptcy auction.

 Destinations

 Wright Air Service operates scheduled passenger flights to the following locations in Alaska (as of July 2020):